 One of the biggest mistakes I see marketers make is picking too broad of a consumer target market.
-A tight consumer target market decides who is in the target and who is not in the target.
+A tight consumer profile helps you decide who is in the target and who is not in the target.

 There is a myth that a bigger target will make the brand bigger, so the scared marketer targets “everyone.”
 There seems to be an irrational fear of leaving someone out.
 Spreading your brand’s limited resources across an entire population is completely cost-prohibitive.
 While targeting everyone “just in case” might feel safe at first, it is riskier because you spread your resources so broadly you never see the full impact you want to see.
 This fear of missing out (FOMO) gives your brand a lower return on investment and eventually will drain your brand’s limited resources.
 Please focus.